 LANGUAGE AND LITERACY (Talking & Listening, Reading and Writing)

 Literacy focuses on developing each child’s ability to understand and use language, both spoken and written, as an integral part of learning in all areas in order to interact effectively with the world around them, to express themselves creatively and to communicate confidently (throughTalking and Listening, Reading and Writing) using a variety of skills and media.
 Language and Literacy are fundamental prerequisites for thinking, learning and interacting in personal, social and work contexts throughout life.
 Literacy is therefore a key to learning as well as a key to enjoyment and personal growth.

 A structured phonics programme is used throughout the school to help develop reading and writing skills.
 This ensures consistency of approach in all classes, which is advantageous for the children.

 MATHEMATICS & NUMERACY

-Throughout the primary school, children will engage in a wide range of purposeful activities which should involve them in different modes of mathematical learning, including playing, exploring and investigating, doing and observing, talking and listening, asking questions, reflecting, drafting, reading and recording.
+Throughout primary school, children will engage in a wide range of purposeful activities which will involve them in different modes of mathematical learning, including playing, exploring and investigating, doing and observing, talking and listening, asking questions, reflecting, drafting, reading and recording.

 Valuable practical experiences will enable the children to develop their knowledge and skills in: